 There are no set hours -- participants will have 24/7 access.
 The online program is geared towards professionals with 3-5 years of experience, and NAEA recommends that students dedicate at least 20 hours per week to studying for the SEE.
 Students with less experience will need to study more in order to learn the material thoroughly.

-Ordering the Full 3 parts is $745.
+Ordering the full 3 parts is $745.
 You may also purchase parts individually.
 Part 1 is $295.
 Part 2 is $395.
 Part 3 is $215.
 Materials are included in the registration fee, which consists of NAEA’s mentor and support, and Gleim’s online program, textbook, test prep and audio downloads.
-Standard shipping and handling is also included.
+Shipping and handling is also included.

 Yes, it’s a great idea.
 Non-enrolled preparers may join as Associates, which offers the same benefits and discounts with the exception of being listed as an enrolled agent.
 Associates cannot hold office or vote.
 Joining now provides access to the information which can help you achieve your goals and help build your career!

 The SEE is offered ten months a year (every month except March and April).
 You’ll need to schedule your test in advance by contacting Prometric, which has over 300 sites in the US as well as a number in foreign locations.
-A list of test locations can be found by clicking on the “Do More” box on the right hand side of the screen.
+A list of test locations can be found on the top bar of the screen.
 Each part costs $109.
 Applicants will need a PTIN to schedule a test.
 Information on acquiring a PTIN is available on IRS’ website.